mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 ### WebAssembly Memory

+The examples above show how to work with numbers in assembly code, adding them to the [stack](#stack_machines), perform operations on them, and then logging the result by calling a method in JavaScript.

+For working with strings and other more complex data types we use `memory`, which can be created in the WebAssembly or JavaScript, and shared between environments (more recent versions of WebAssembly can also use [Reference types](#reference_types))
-The above example is a pretty terrible logging function: it only prints a single integer!
-What if we wanted to log a text string?
-To deal with strings and other more complex data types, WebAssembly provides **memory** (although we also have [Reference types](#reference_types) in newer implementation of WebAssembly).
-According to WebAssembly, memory is just a large array of bytes that can grow over time.
-WebAssembly contains instructions like `i32.load` and `i32.store` for reading and writing from [linear memory](https://webassembly.github.io/spec/core/exec/index.html#linear-memory).
+In WebAssembly, `memory` is just a large contiguous, mutable array of raw bytes, that can grow over time (see [linear memory](https://webassembly.github.io/spec/core/intro/overview.html?highlight=linear+memory) in the specification).
+WebAssembly contains instructions like `i32.load` and `i32.store` for reading and writing bytes between any location in the memory and the stack.

-From JavaScript's point of view, it's as though memory is all inside one big (resizable) {{jsxref("ArrayBuffer")}}.
-That's literally all that asm.js has to play with (except that it isn't resizable; see the asm.js [Programming model](http://asmjs.org/spec/latest/#programming-model)).
+From JavaScript's point of view, it's as though memory is all inside one big growable {{jsxref("ArrayBuffer")}}.
+JavaScript can create WebAssembly linear memory instances via the [`WebAssembly.Memory()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) interface and export them to a memory instance, or access a memory instance created within the WebAssembly code and experited.
+JavaScript `Memory` instances have a [`buffer`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/buffer) getter, which returns an `ArrayBuffer` that points at the whole linear memory.

+Memory instances can also grow, for example via the [`Memory.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow) method in JavaScript or `memory.grow` in the WebAssembly.
+Since `ArrayBuffer` objects can't change size, the current `ArrayBuffer` is detached and a new `ArrayBuffer` is created to point to the newer, bigger memory.

+Note that when you create the memory you need to define both the initial size and the maximum size to which the memory can grow.
+WebAssembly will attempt to reserve the maximum size you have requested, and if it is able to do so, it can grow the buffer more efficiently in future.
+If not, it won't fail unless it cannot allocate the initial size.

+> **Note:** Originally WebAssembly only allowed one memory per module instance.
+> You can now have [multiple_memories](#multiple_memories) when supported by the browser.

+To explain this by way of example, let's consider the case where we want to work with a string in our WebAssembly code.
-So a string is just a sequence of bytes somewhere inside this linear memory.
+A string is just a sequence of bytes somewhere inside this linear memory.
 Let's assume that we've written a suitable string of bytes to memory; how do we pass that string out to JavaScript?

-The key is that JavaScript can create WebAssembly linear memory instances via the [`WebAssembly.Memory()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) interface, and access an existing memory instance (currently you can only have one per module instance) using the associated instance methods.
-Memory instances have a [`buffer`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/buffer) getter, which returns an `ArrayBuffer` that points at the whole linear memory.

-Memory instances can also grow, for example via the [`Memory.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow) method in JavaScript.
-When growth occurs, since `ArrayBuffer`s can't change size, the current `ArrayBuffer` is detached and a new `ArrayBuffer` is created to point to the newer, bigger memory.
-This means all we need to do to pass a string to JavaScript is to pass out the offset of the string in linear memory along with some way to indicate the length.
+All we need to do to pass a string to JavaScript is to pass out the offset of the string in linear memory along with some way to indicate the length.

 While there are many ways to encode a string's length in the string itself (for example, C strings); for simplicity here we just pass both offset and length as parameters: